 The Wardley Wellbeing Hub is the central area for the ACTNow campaign.

-“If you’re struggling with your mental health, ask to speak to a colleague, contact Pharmacist Support and keep up to date with the #ACTNow campaign”
+“If you’re struggling with your mental health, ask to speak to a colleague, contact Pharmacist Support.”

 Hey!
 I’m Nahim Khan and I’ve been a pharmacist for nearly 11 years.
 I work as a portfolio pharmacist in academia, GP practice and community pharmacy.